Business.gov.nl

 Applying for widow’s or orphan's benefits for first responders

-The partner and/or children of your employee can apply for these benefits to the Ministry of the Interior and Kingdom Affairs.
+The partner and/or children of your employee can apply for these benefits to the Ministry Justice and Security (JenV).